metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_replication_v2_manifest.md

 page_title: "k8s_couchbase_com_couchbase_replication_v2_manifest Data Source - terraform-provider-k8s"
 subcategory: "couchbase.com"
 description: |-
-  The CouchbaseReplication resource represents a Couchbase-to-Couchbase, XDCR replication stream from a source bucket to a destination bucket.
-This provides off-site backup, migration, and disaster recovery.
+  The CouchbaseReplication resource represents a Couchbase-to-Couchbase, XDCR replicationstream from a source bucket to a destination bucket.
+This provides off-site backup,migration, and disaster recovery.
 ---

 # k8s_couchbase_com_couchbase_replication_v2_manifest (Data Source)

-The CouchbaseReplication resource represents a Couchbase-to-Couchbase, XDCR replication stream from a source bucket to a destination bucket.
-This provides off-site backup, migration, and disaster recovery.
+The CouchbaseReplication resource represents a Couchbase-to-Couchbase, XDCR replicationstream from a source bucket to a destination bucket.
+This provides off-site backup,migration, and disaster recovery.

 ## Example Usage